My Experience of Being Stuck in the California Floods of January 2023

 Flooding In Santa Cruz

 Similarly, Santa Cruz, a coastal city in Central California, was one of the hardest hit by the floods.
 The town experienced significant damage to its infrastructure, including roads, bridges, and buildings.
 The city’s downtown area was also heavily affected, with many shops and restaurants forced to close their doors temporarily.
 When I was there, I was confined to my hotel Dream Inn as there was a major flood warning.
-The Henry Cowell Redwoods State Park was closed, and part of the scenic 3-Mile Drive was washed out.
+The Henry Cowell Redwoods State Park was temporarily closed, and part of the scenic 3-Mile Drive was washed out.

 One of the most notable landmarks affected by the floods in Santa Cruz was the iconic Capitola Wharf.
 The wharf, a popular spot for fishing and recreation for over a century, was severely damaged by the flooding and is now unusable for at least a year.
-The Capitola Wharf was a beloved icon in the community, and its destruction has been deeply felt by locals and visitors alike.
-The wharf had been a gathering place for generations of families, who would come to fish, picnic, and enjoy the beautiful views of the coastline.
+The Capitola Wharf is a beloved icon in the community, and its destruction has been deeply felt by locals and visitors alike.
+The wharf had been a gathering place for generations of families, who come to fish, picnic, and enjoy the beautiful views of the coastline.

 Flooding In Monterey Bay